 A set of scalable and fully manageable database servers can be easily installed within the Java environment.
 To establish the connection, adjust your application following the instruction based on the database you require:

-Explore the benefits of Java cloud platform with free trial at https://jelastic.cloud/
+Explore the benefits of Java cloud platform with a free trial at https://jelastic.cloud/